justinthadathil/Web-Chat/README.md

 3. Single Chat: user chat with other available user who are online.
 4. Multi Chat: Multiple user can chat with each other.
 5. Exit/Logout: Exit or logout by user from the web chat application.

+Installation:-
+1. Start the XAMPP program.
+When started, XAMPP loads itself into your icon tray.
+The icon is orange with a white bone-like shape in its center.
+Single-click the icon to expand the Control Panel.
+Click on the "Start" button next to "Apache" to start your Apache Web server.
+When Apache is running, the word "Running" will appear next to it, highlighted in green.
+Also start "MySQL" if your PHP scripts depend on a MySQL database to run.
+2. Import the given Databse file in MySQL.
+3. Place your PHP files in the "HTDocs" folder located under the "XAMMP" folder on your C: drive.
+The file path is "C:\xampp\htdocs" for your Web server.
+Make sure your PHP files are saved as such; they must have the ".php" file extension.
+Open up any Web browser on your desktop and enter "localhost" into the address box.